 - spend a minimum 50% FTE on the fellowship

 - work and reside in Queensland for the duration of the fellowship

 - have a PhD research qualification with:

 - up to 5 years post-PhD research experience for early-career fellowships

-- has one or more partners, including at least one Queensland-based industry/end-user organisation
+- have one or more Queensland-based industry/end-user partners

 - have cash co-funding from the applicant and/or partner organisations that equals or exceeds the funding sought from the Advance Queensland Industry Research Fellowships program.

 - Industry Research Fellowships Terms and Conditions 2021

 - Existing Queensland-based researchers should contact your agency’s Office of Research or Grants Management Team.